 Another oldie dumbfounded at how far he had fetched, reporting to all and sundry at every opportunity.
 I seventy-four!...
 Not the usual guessing game this time: straight out challenge.
 One had become practiced at the requisite surprise and retort.
 In this case chap did look alright for that big number, might be able to crawl on a bit further yet.
-Gaps, dye faded long hair, squinting.
+Gaps, dye-faded long hair, squinting.
 No leg—summarily rapping his thigh.
-Everything suggested the man would be perfectly accepting and indeed welcome a closer camaraderie....
-Ya, an old-fashioned peg-leg alright, the wood giving a distinct hollow ring.
+Everything suggested the man would be perfectly accepting and indeed welcome a closer camaraderie...
+Ya, old-fashioned peg-leg alright, the wood gave a distinct, hollow ring.
 Bike of course.
 From Medan, Sumatra, but forty years in a Chinese kitchen in the States left good English.
-New to this neighbourhood and surprised to encounter a bule with a smattering of bahasa.
+New to this neighbourhood and surprised to encounter a bule with some bahasa.
 More surprise followed when he heard of a liaison with a Minangkabau (just south of his own region).
 What?!...
-And immediately, How much?... and No believe when told it was sayang, love; not bought.
-Over the years the old rascal had paid plenty safe to assume.
+And immediately, How much?...
+Then, No believe, when told it was sayang, love; not bought.
+Safe to assume over the years the old rascal had spent plenty.
 What could that Lima Satu sign mean?
-At the upper end of Gang 2 off Sosrowijayan the old board hung out with all the others into the alley-way.
+At the upper end of Gang 2 off Sosrowijayan, the old board hung out with all the others into the alley-way.
 Five One?
 What, fifty-one a room? he was thinking.
-None of the Losmen went that low.
-A Russian film-maker of the early Stalin period had startled at Cinematheque Melbourne eight or nine years ago with improvised doco-drama using non-actors pulled from the street who gave remarkably compelling performances.
-Strangers seemingly thrown together that same instant immediately struck up an effortless intimacy that side-lined the camera as an element entirely, producing an effect something like high import dream.
-A century later one was experiencing a close equivalent in Yogyakarta on a daily basis, in this case the frame entered and full participation.
+None of the losmen went that low.
+A Russian film-maker of the early Stalin period had startled at Cinematheque 8 - 9 years ago with improvised doco-drama using non-actors pulled from the street, who gave remarkably compelling performances.
+Strangers seemingly thrown together that same instant, immediately striking up an effortless intimacy that completely side-lined the camera, producing something like high import dreaming.
+A century later close equivalents in Yogyakarta daily, in this case the frame fully entered and close participation.

 No comments: